 Did you know that once you enter into a marriage or de facto relationship, in certain circumstances, you or your spouse could be liable to maintain the other in the event the relationship breaks down?
 This is known as spousal maintenance.

-This responsibility to financially assist an ex-partner is set out in the Family Law Act and exists if one party cannot meet their own reasonable expenses from their personal income or assets.
+This responsibility to financially assist an ex-partner is set out in the Family Law Act 1975 and exists if one party cannot meet their own reasonable expenses from their personal income or assets and the other party has capacity to pay.

-Where this need exists both parties have an equal duty to support and maintain each other as far as they can, with this obligation continuing sometimes even after separation and divorce.
+Where this need exists, both parties have an equal duty to support and maintain each other as far as they can, with this obligation continuing sometimes even post separation.
 This article explains this key area of Family Law in detail.

 Spousal Maintenance is different to Child Support